kearnz/autoimpute/README.md

 * **[PyData NYC](https://pydata.org/nyc2019/schedule/presentation/96/up-and-coming/)**: New and Upcoming slot in November 2019
 * **[PyData LA](https://pydata.org/la2019/schedule/presentation/22/introducing-autoimpute-a-python-package-for-grappling-with-missing-data/)**: Main talk slot in December 2019.
 See the video [here!](https://www.youtube.com/watch?v=QZRwg1NHB_Y&t=2041s)

-## Note on Development
+## Notes on Development
-* We've completed what we feel is the first phase of the `Autoimpute`.
-* Since then, we've focused on maintenance and began planning the next steps for the package.
+* v 0.12.0 contains the new `MiceImputer`!
+Thanks to [@gjdv](https://github.com/gjdv) for the help on this issue!
+* Check back shortly for an updated README and website with tutorials that include the `MiceImputer`
+* We're looking to collaborate and happy to work with those interested!
 * If you'd like to get involved, feel free to reach out!
 Our info is on the [Authors](https://github.com/kearnz/autoimpute/blob/master/AUTHORS.rst) page.
-* We're looking to collaborate and happy to work with those interested!

 ## Creators and Maintainers
 Joseph Kearney – [@kearnz](https://github.com/kearnz)